-Pruning Trees - What to Avoid and How to Do it Right
+Pruning Trees in Nottingham - What to Avoid and How to Do it Right

 Pruning is a really important part of tree care, but it is useful only when it’s done in the correct way.
 Improper techniques can irreparably damage trees, leading to shorter lifespans of your trees and a higher risk of branch or trunk failure.